Anti-Racism Data Act

 Keeping Your Data Safe

-Under the Anti-Racism Data Act, we’ll make sure that any data that is collected is stored safely.
+Under the Act, we’ll make sure that any information we collect is stored safely.
 All the privacy and security protections under the Freedom of Information and Protection of Privacy Act will apply to information collected or used under this legislation.

-To begin identifying systemic racism using data, government will use British Columbia’s Data Innovation Program and the internationally recognized privacy and security model called the Five Safes model to protect the data.
+To begin identifying systemic racism using data, we will use British Columbia’s Data Innovation Program and the internationally recognized privacy and security Five Safes model to protect this information.

 The Five Safes model reduces the risk of data being accessed or used inappropriately by: